pridevel/slate/source/index.html.md

 Step 4: Create Workspace and you are good to go.

-After successfully creating your workspace, you will be redirected to a window which is been divided into 3 parts.
+After successfully creating your workspace, you will be redirected to a window where you can see that a default rails application is already been created for you,which is been divided into 3 parts.

 * The **Left most** part shows a folder with the same name as you have given to your project.
 When you click on it, the folder unfolds to show bunch of another subfolders.
 To learn more about the subfolders you can visit the [rails documentation section 3.2](http://guides.rubyonrails.org/getting_started.html#what-is-rails-questionmark).